adrianoccosta/exercise-qonto/README.md

 ### Test

-This application expose a swagger web page, where all the available web endpoints can be found and trigger: http://127.0.0.1:8080/qonto/api/swagger/index.html
+This application expose a **swagger web page**, where all the available web endpoints can be found and trigger: http://127.0.0.1:8080/qonto/api/swagger/index.html

 Aditionally a postman collection is provided within the project: